 Certainly that statement applies to the longstanding question with which I opened this article: What to do about Haiti?
 In the end, it’s the history of that long-suffering country that comes to occupy center stage in Shades of Gray‘s exploration of… well, shades of gray.

-Haiti’s presence in the game is thanks to the contributor whose online handle was Belisana.1 It’s an intriguingly esoteric choice of subject matter for a game written in this one’s time and place, especially given that none of the contributors, Belisana included, had any personal connection to Haiti.
-She rather began her voyage into Haitian history with a newspaper clipping, chanced upon in a library, from that chaotic year of 1957.
+Haiti’s presence in the game is thanks to the contributor whose online handle was Belisana.
+I do know her real name, but don’t believe it has ever been published in connection with Shades of Gray, and therefore don’t feel comfortable “outing” her here.
+It’s an intriguingly esoteric choice of subject matter for a game written in this one’s time and place; of the contributors, only Mark Baker had any sort of personal connection to Haiti, having worked there for several months back in 1980.
+Belisana began her voyage into Haitian history with a newspaper clipping, chanced upon in a library, from that chaotic year of 1957.
 She included a lightly fictionalized version of it in the game itself:

 U.S. AID TO HAITI REDUCED TWO-THIRDS